Learn why using CC sparingly can enhance your email etiquette and prevent cluttered inboxes. Discover the dos and don'ts of using CC and BCC.

 In this email, Steve and John will receive a copy of the email along with the attachments (if any).
 They’ll also get to know that Ana has sent this email to [email protected] and they are cc recipients.

 Bcc is a feature in the email that allows you to send a copy of the email to someone without the other recipients knowing.
-This means that the recipient in the Bcc field will receive the email, but their name and email address will be hidden from the other recipients.
+This means that the recipient in the Bcc field will receive the email, but their identity will be hidden from the other recipients.
 Bcc is similar to cc, but with the added privacy element.

 In the following email, the recipient and cced recipient won’t get to know that the same email has been bcced to John.